ulfa/erlything/README.md

 $ ./dev.sh
 ```

-When the system is up and running you can check it with : [moni](http://localhost:8000) and if you want to see your
+When erlyThing is up and running you can check it with : [moni](http://localhost:8000) and if you want to see your
 deployed things you can use : [leni](http://localhost:8080)

 # Installation on a raspberry pi